B2-Kumar/Notes/computer network.md

 Routing: Determines the best path for data packets to travel between networks.
 Subnetting: Divides networks into smaller segments for efficient routing.
 Example: IP (Internet Protocol), routers.
+The various protocols used in this layer are :
+IPv4 (Internet Protocol version 4),
+IPv6 (Internet Protocol version 6),
+ICMP (Internet Control Message Protocol),
+IPSEC ( IP Security),
+ARP (Address Resolution Protocol),
+MPLS (Multiprotocol Label Switching), etc.
+The various devices used in this layer are :
+Routers,
+Brouters, etc.

 Transport Layer:
 This layer ensures end-to-end communication, reliability, and data integrity between devices on different networks.
 Functions:
+One of the major tasks of the transport layer is to add the port addressing (addition of a port number to the header of the data).
+The port number is added so that the data can be sent at the respective process only.
 Segmentation and reassembly: Divides large messages (with port no and sequenct no) into smaller segments and reassembles them at the destination.
 Flow control: Manages data flow to prevent congestion.
 Error detection and correction: Ensures data integrity.
 Example: TCP (Transmission Control Protocol), UDP (User Datagram Protocol).
+The various protocols used in this layer are :
+TCP (Transmission Control Protocol),
+UDP (User Datagram Protocol), etc.
+The various devices used in this layer are :
+Segments,
+Load Balancers/Firewalls, etc.

 Session Layer:
 This layer manages the establishment, maintenance, and termination of communication sessions between two devices.
+The session layer is responsible to create a dialog box which allows two systems to enter into a dialog and transmit the data in either half-duplex or full-duplex mode.
+The session layer is also responsible t adding synchronization bits or checkpoints into the stream of data.
+These checkpoints help to detect any kind of error that may have occurred during the data transmission.
+So, if an error has occurred in between the transmission then the re-transmission will take place from the last checkpoint only.
 Functions:
 Session establishment, maintenance, and termination.
 Synchronization of data exchange.
 Example: NetBIOS, RPC (Remote Procedure Call).
+The various protocols used in this layer are :
+PAP (Password Authentication Protocol)
+PPTP (Point-to-Point Tunneling Protocol)
+RPC (Remote Procedure Call Protocol)
+RTCP (Real-time Transport Control Protocol), etc.
+The various devices used in this layer are :
+Gateway, etc.

 Presentation Layer:
 This layer deals with data format conversion, encryption, and compression to ensure compatibility between different devices and systems.
+Since different computer systems use different encoding systems so the presentation layer must translate the data into a computer-dependent format.
 Functions:
 Data translation: Converts data between different formats.
 Encryption and decryption: Secures data during transmission.
 Data compression: Reduces the size of data for efficient transmission.
 Example: SSL/TLS, JPEG, GIF.
+The various protocols used in this layer are:
+AFP (Apple Filing Protocol),
+ICA (Independent Computing Architecture),
+Citrix system core protocol,
+LPP (Lightweight Presentation Protocol),
+NCP (NetWare Core Protocol),
+NDR (Network Data Representation),
+Tox protocol, etc.

 Application Layer:
 This is the top layer that directly interacts with user applications and provides network services.
+Application layers allow users to access and share files, access and send emails, access webpages (via the world wide web), etc.
 Functions:
 Application protocols: Support specific services for users and applications.
 User interfaces and APIs: Provide interfaces for application communication.
 Example: HTTP, FTP, SMTP, DNS.
+The various protocols used in this layer are:
+DNS (Domain Name System),
+SMTP (Simple Mail Transfer Protocol),
+FTP (File Transfer Protocol),
+POP (Post Office Protocol),
+HTTP (HyperText Transfer Protocol), etc.
+The various devices used in this layer are:
+PC's (Personal Computer),
+Phones,
+Servers,
+Firewalls, etc.

 client to server architecture: client <==> server